 Persons who are not United States citizens (persons with temporary or permanent lawful status) are also required to have a SecureID and must present full documentation to be issued a new credential, or to, renew or amend a credential.
 This includes providing documents which demonstrate identity, Social Security number (or ineligibility for a SSN), lawful status and Indiana residency.
 This documentation is not required when replacing a valid SecureID.

-Beginning in 2020, you will be required to provide a SecureID credential to fly on commercial flights and enter certain federal facilities.
+Beginning in 2020, you will be required to provide a SecureID license or identification card to fly on commercial flights and enter certain federal facilities.
 Indiana residents that have not already made application for a SecureID, should do so during their next renewal.

 If you are under the age of 21 when you obtain your Indiana driver's license, your license is considered probationary.
 To obtain a probationary driver's license, you must meet Indiana’s age requirements below and have held a learner's permit for 180 days (approximately six months).
 You may also need a co-signer for financial liability and a log of supervised driving, if you are under the age of 18 years old.

-If you have successfully completed an approved driver education program you must be at least 16 years and 90 days old (approximately 16 years and three months) to obtain a driver's license.
+If you have successfully completed an approved driver education program' you must be at least 16 years and 90 days old to obtain a driver's license.

-If you have not successfully completed an approved driver education program you must be at least 16 years and 270 days old (approximately 16 years and nine months) to obtain a driver's license.
+If you have not successfully completed an approved driver education program you must be at least 16 years and 270 days old to obtain a driver's license.

 A probationary driver’s license cannot be renewed until after your 21st birthday.
 You will have 30 days after your 21st birthday to renew your driver’s license before you will be required to pay a delinquent fee.